OxfordEconomics/CountryLists/README.md

 This repository contains:
 - conversion files (called IsoToXX) which allow you to standardise your datasets so that they use ISO codes.
 - up-to-date lists of member countries in various clubs (e.g., the EU, OECD, ASEAN, etc.).
-- Python program files that you can use automatically fetch updated country lists from official websites.
+- Python program files that you can use to automatically fetch updated country lists from official websites.

 # What problem does this repository solve?
 ## IsoFromXX files